MiguelDzn2/ProjetoCG/rules_to_edit/phases.md

    - Updating the current_phase variable
    - Setting up UI elements through the UIManager

+### Transitions to End Screen Phase

-There is no implemented transition from Gameplay back to Selection Phase.
+The transition from Gameplay to End Screen Phase occurs when:
+1. The music track finishes playing
+2. `Game._transition_to_end_screen()` is called automatically
+3. The current phase is updated to `GamePhase.END_SCREEN`
+4. `UIManager.show_ui_for_end_screen()` displays the final score and options

+### Transitions from End Screen Phase

+From the End Screen Phase, players can:
+1. **Restart Gameplay**: Press 'R' key to return to `GamePhase.GAMEPLAY` with the same selected instrument
+2. **Return to Selection**: Press 'C' key to return to `GamePhase.SELECTION` to choose a different instrument

 ## Collaboration Between Components

 The phase system interacts with other components:
-1. **UIManager**: Controls which UI elements are visible in each phase
+1. **UIManager**: Controls which UI elements are visible in each phase, including end screen display
-2. **MusicSystem**: Activated during transition to Gameplay phase
+2. **MusicSystem**: Activated during transition to Gameplay phase and triggers End Screen when music finishes
 3. **AnimationManager**: Controls instrument animations in Gameplay phase
 4. **ArrowManager**: Manages arrows in Gameplay phase
 5. **InstrumentLoader**: Provides the instrument objects that are positioned by the PhaseManager
+6. **Game**: Manages overall phase transitions and handles phase-specific input processing

 ## Future Phase Considerations